linlak/momoapi/README.md

 Installation
 ------------

-Use composer to manage your dependencies and download PHP-JWT:
+Use composer to manage your dependencies and download Momo Api Library:

 ```bash
 composer require linlak/momoapi